AmirAli-Er/snake/README.md

 ## Snake🐍💾

-There's a simple game inspired by the Nokia Sneak game :)
+There's a simple game inspired by the Nokia Snake game :)

 > you can install _**pygame**_ by `pip install pygame` and then run `main.py`